Shop

 2. The Two Scales Office Landscape Architecture

-In the modern Nairobi context, this field operates on two distinct scales.
-You likely interface with both:
+In the modern Nairobi context, this field operates on two distinct scales:

 A. The Macro Scale (Exterior)